matthiasschaub/hoon-school/notes/lesson-3.md

 ## Terminology

+type inference
+: infer the type of an expression using syntactic clues : `> ?
+0x15` -> `@ux`

 trap
 : can be used to repeat a section of code with changes to values (recursion)

 core
-: is a cell pairing operations to data (data structure).
-Many cores have a default `$` (buc) arm, essentially the primary (or only) code.
+: is a cell pairing operations to data (data structure) : many cores have a default `$` (buc) arm, essentially the primary (or only) code

+limbs
+: arms and legs

 arms
+: hold code
+: do things

+legs
-: hold code, while `legs` hold data.
-Both are `limbs`.
-Arms do things.
-Legs hold data
+: hold data

 ## Runes

 `~?`
+: a `hint`
-: a `hint`. sigwut tells the runtime to make a side effect (print).
+: tells the runtime to make a side effect (print)
-: This is not nock, no changes to state are made.
+: this is not nock, no changes to state are made

 `~&`
-: a debugging print statement.
+: a debugging print statement
-: This is not nock, no changes to state are made.

 `|-`
+: barhep sets a `trap`
-: a `trap` sets a recursion point and immediately slams the `$` (buc) arm.
+: sets a recursion point and immediately slams the `$` (buc) arm

 `%=`
 : -